|1. Description - |

 - develop an appreciation for and make reasoned judgments regarding the ways that American art may be viewed as an essentially multi-cultural phenomenon, one which reflects human values, ideas, and ideals.

 - recognize the ways that social values impact the production of art in historical and contemporary America.

 |3.
 Special Facilities and/or Equipment - |

-- When taught on campus: a slide collection and access to digital images and projection equipment (e.g., slide projector, VCR/DVD player, screen, etc.)
+- When taught on campus: a slide collection and/or access to digital images and projection equipment (e.g., slide projector, VCR/DVD player, screen, etc.)

 - When taught via Foothill Global Access: ongoing access to a computer with e-mail software and capabilities; e-mail address; Java-script enabled internet browsing software.

 |4.
 Course Content (Body of knowledge) - |